felixlu/awesome-stars/README.md

 - [stablyai/orca](https://github.com/stablyai/orca) - Orca is the ADE for working with a fleet of parallel agents.
 Run any coding agent with your own subscription.
 Available on desktop, mobile and VPS.
 - [every-app/open-seo](https://github.com/every-app/open-seo) - Open source alternative to Semrush and Ahrefs
 - [lfnovo/open-notebook](https://github.com/lfnovo/open-notebook) - An Open Source implementation of Notebook LM with more flexibility and features
-- [tashfeenahmed/freellmapi](https://github.com/tashfeenahmed/freellmapi) - OpenAI-compatible proxy that stacks the free tiers of 28 LLM providers (~4B tokens/month) behind one /v1 endpoint — plus any custom OpenAI-compatible endpoint.
-Smart routing, automatic failover, encry
+- [tashfeenahmed/freellmapi](https://github.com/tashfeenahmed/freellmapi) - 7.4 billion tokens per month.
+34 free LLM providers.
+635 free model endpoints.
+All behind one /v1 endpoint, plus any custom OpenAI-compatible endpoint.
+Smart routing, automatic failover, encrypted key
 - [zarazhangrui/lark-coding-agent-bridge](https://github.com/zarazhangrui/lark-coding-agent-bridge) - Bot that bridges Feishu/Lark messenger with a local Claude Code or Codex CLI.
 Streaming cards, per-chat sessions, multiple workspaces
 - [can1357/oh-my-pi](https://github.com/can1357/oh-my-pi) - ⌥ Coding agent with the IDE wired in
 - [Yeachan-Heo/oh-my-claudecode](https://github.com/Yeachan-Heo/oh-my-claudecode) - Teams-first Multi-agent orchestration for Claude Code